Analysis | How to get the NFL mad about calling the Super Bowl ‘the Super Bowl’

 I reached out to Stabbe because I was exploring a story about what sort of pitch I might make on social media that would trigger a cease-and-desist response from the NFL.
 In addition to the other things I find annoying about the Super Bowl, I find it annoying that I have to see ads from local supermarkets trying to sell me potato chips to eat while I watch “the Big Game,” which is how everyone talks about the Super Bowl without talking about the Super Bowl.
 A Voldemortian that-which-shall-not-be-named — unless you lay out massive amounts of money.

 So I threw scenarios at Stabbe.
-With the first, I asked what might happen if I tweeted a link to The Post’s subscription page with the lure, “Buy The Washington Post the day after the Super Bowl to see the score.”
+With the first, I asked what might happen if I tweeted a link to The Washingotn Post’s subscription page with the lure, “Buy The Washington Post the day after the Super Bowl to see the score.”
 And his unsatisfying answer was: nothing.

 “The First Amendment creates wider latitude for the use of third-party trademarks because it’s communicative or expressive speech rather than commercial speech,” he said, speaking within the context of my pitch for the paper.
 “Now the fact that The Washington Post ostensibly is out to make a profit doesn’t mean that it’s commercial as opposed to communicative.
 That’s not the test of commercial.
 Commercial means you’re just proposing a transaction.
 You’re trying to sell something.
 So newspapers and other media have pretty wide latitude in how they can use third-party trademarks because they’re protected by the First Amendment.”